 To mitigate the earthquake and tsunami disaster, it is important to know them.
 This course is devoted to make the lecture with respect to the basics of earthquake and tsunami disaster and their mitigation.
-This course is a distance-learning class through the Internet and delivered to National Central University, Taiwan, Chulalongkorn University, Thailand, and Universiti Sains Malaysia, Malaysia.
-This course includes 10-week lectures and students will be graded by their reports.
+This course is a distance-learning class through the Internet and shared with National Central University, Taiwan.
+The students will be graded by their reports.